-A state-wide agreement with Cardihab and the Tasmanian Department of Health will see Royal Flying Doctor Service Tasmania provide digital cardiac rehabilitation services that connect to public hospitals across the state as enhancement to its long-running Prime Mover Program.
+A state-wide agreement with Cardihab and the Tasmanian Department of Health will see Royal Flying Doctor Service Tasmania provide digital cardiac rehabilitation services that connect to public hospitals across the state as an enhancement to its long-running Prime Mover Program.

 Cardihab is a landmark Australian digital health platform that facilitates the virtual delivery of cardiac rehabilitation services for patients recovering from cardiac events and living with heart disease.